 Losing Weight After 50: It’s Time to Dress Like You’ve Already Lost the Excess Weight

-Being the right weight is a lot about loving yourself.
+Being the right weight after 50 – or at any age for that matter – is a lot about loving yourself.
 You can’t love yourself fully if you’re depriving yourself of looking your best, waiting for that perfect figure.
 You can’t love yourself if you squeeze into too tight clothes or wear oversized tunics that hide you.

 My client Kathy was working hard at changing her eating habits.
 She really wanted to lose weight and knew the choices she’d been making in the past were not the best.

 So, together we were setting goals – a good breakfast every morning, either whole oats with fruit and nuts or an egg with veggies.
 She was feeling really good but wishing she could lose weight faster.

 Faster Isn’t Better When it Comes to Losing Weight After 50!